 Since it’s presumed that hotel room occupants do not know about the other occupants’ activities, protection is within your hotel room.
 But on the contrary, you might ask – why hotel bathrooms don’t have locks, become an issue.

-Learning alternate methods of securing your door without relying on a lock helps improve your protection and privacy controls.
+But if you are in such a situation, learning alternate methods of securing your door without relying on a lock helps improve your protection and privacy.
 A device such as a door stopper or jammer helps bar your door to give you extra protection and peace of mind.

 Ways To Lock A Hotel Bathroom Without Being Obstructive

 - Barricade.
 Barricading is one of the most efficient ways to protect your door when you need it.
 The approach is typically appropriate for a door that opens inside.
 For you to block the entrance the door, you will need to be inside the room, as the mechanism functions in such a way that it swings in.

 - Door Jammer.
 A door jammer works in the same way as the cordon.
 It helps the bathroom occupant secure the entrance and hold out any uninvited visitors, intruders, and hoteliers.
 So, it’s best for inward opening doors and while inside the room.
 You might come across two kinds of door jammers when on the market.
 One in the form of a door bar for protection and the other as a locking brace for doors.
 But you have to do extensive research to figure out what you need before you get to the marketplace.

 - Security Bars.
 A portable door system is another tool that can ensure peace of mind in a rental property or a hotel room.
 It allows the bars to provide extra personal protection without destroying the lock, door frame, or floor.
 A door safety bar consists of a high-quality metal rod, and it can handle all types of doors with different sizes.
 This also includes your hotel room door, which is most exposed to invaders and burglars.